 The reason is that Spain is in the wrong timezone.
 Spain shares the Iberian peninsula with Portugal, and, geographically speaking, is almost perfectly aligned with Britain, both of which operate on GMT, while Spain is on Central European Time, which extends as far east as Poland's border with Belarus and Ukraine.

 In fact, most of Europe went to Central European Time during World War II, to avoid confusion about when exactly attacks were going to take place.
 After the war, most countries reverted to their old timezone, but Spain did not.
 No one knows why, but it wasn't to align with Nazi Germany, as the Germans had been defeated.
 In fact, Spain was allied with the UK and the U.S. in the post-war years as the West tried to keep Spain from falling into the Soviet Union's sphere of influence.

 Sleeping in the Afternoon Is Good for You

-Another reason why the Spanish stop for siesta is not so much out of need but out of want — the Spanish truly enjoy that traditional lunchtime break.
+Another reason why the Spanish stop for siesta is not so much out of need but out of want.
+The Spanish truly enjoy that traditional lunchtime break.
 It allows them to stay up later in the evening without fading.
-The late nightlife of Spain may have caused (or maintained) Spain's siesta culture, but it is the siesta that allows the late night partying lifestyle to continue — and many Spaniards don't want that to change.
+The nightlife of Spain may have caused (or maintained) the country's siesta culture, but it is the siesta that allows the late night partying lifestyle to continue, and many Spaniards don't want that to change.